 If support for the HE-MCS for NSS spatial streams at that bandwidth is mandatory (see 28.5 (Parameters for HE-MCSs)(#5111)), then the <HE-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive.

-Otherwise, if the Max HE-MCS For n SS subfield (n = NSS) in the Rx HE-MCS Map subfield indicates support, then
+Otherwise, if the Max HE-MCS For n SS subfield (n = NSS) in the Rx HE-MCS Map subfield indicates support and neither Operating Mode field nor Operating Mode Control field is received from the first HE STA, then

 The <HE-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive as defined in 9.4.2.237.4 (Supported HE-MCS and NSS Set field(#5518))(#3526, #3354, #3461, #3775, #3858, #4301).

+Otherwise, if Operating Mode field is received from the first HE STA, then

+The The <HE-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive as defined by by 9-xxxa.

+Otherwise, if Operating Mode Control field is received from the first HE STA, then

+The <HE-MCS, NSS> tuple at that bandwidth is supported by the first STA on receive as defined by 9-xxxb.

-aOtherwise, the <HE-MCS, NSS> tuple at that bandwidth is not supported by the first STA on receive.
+Otherwise, the <HE-MCS, NSS> tuple at that bandwidth is not supported by the first STA on receive.

 The <HE-MCS, NSS> tuples excluded by 27.15.4.3 (Additional rate selection constraints for HE PPDUs) can also be eliminated from the Rx Supported HE-MCS and NSS Set.